Draakoor/codptero/README.md

 For configuration for iw4madmin check https://github.com/RaidMax/IW4M-Admin/wiki/Configuration

 For IW4MAdmin use the docker image attach here in this repo or from docker.io docker.io/draakoor/iw4madmin:latest if you want to edit the egg.

+Note: For Call of Duty 4 you need to upload the game files to a mount, the files for Call of Duty 4 are not included in the egg